Computing Across America, Chapter 11

 The redhead handed me another.
 “Hey, you want some of these apple things, buddy?”

-And so the pile in my arms grew — as I stood in the Maryland woods with murderers and bank robbers who began arguing over the relative merits of various pastries.
+And so the pile in my arms grew — as I stood in the Maryland woods with prison inmates who began arguing over the relative merits of various pastries.
 “How can you eat that shit?” said one to another.
 “Check these out, man, there ain’t even no compar’son.”
 The food had thawed since the wreck, and beads of moisture covered the supermarket-bright boxes in my arms.
 A brown maple leaf clung to a package of pecan coffee cake.

 Trying to contain a crazy laugh that was fighting to escape, I said, “Wait a minute, I’m on a bicycle!
 I can’t carry all this!”